Cognigy/Documentation/docs/ai/deploy/endpoints/file-storage.md

 ## Supported Endpoints

-The File Storage section is supported by the following Endpoints:
+You can use the File Storage section in the following Endpoints:

 - [8x8](../endpoint-reference/8x8.md)
 - [Alexa](../endpoint-reference/amazon-alexa.md)